Gregwar/FormBundle/README.md

 ...
 ```

-Adds the following configuration to your `app/config/config.yml`:
+Finally, add the following configuration to your `app/config/config.yml`:

     gregwar_form: ~